NoiBrown/NoiBrown1.github.io/README.md

 # NoiBrown.github.io

 ## This is a Heading 1
+This is a paragraph describing about this assignment.
+Student create a github.io and setup as a table format with all courses number and course name.

+## This is a table with the heading 2
 | Course Number | Course Name                    |
 |---------------|------------------------------- |
 | Course Number | Course Name                    |